 Soldier Field (Chicago, Ill.)

 A Soldier Field tailgate takes on new meaning with one of the best kept secrets in Chicago – getting to the game by boat.
 Located just east of Soldier Field, Burnham Harbor has 1,120 slips in a protected cove on Lake Michigan.
 Get in on the action early in the season for prime boating weather before the harbor closes in October.

 If you don’t have a boat, you can still get to the game by water.
-Explore boating options with Discover Boating’s Get on the Water tool
+Explore boating options with our Go Boating Today tool

 to find rentals, charters and more near you.